xyflow/react-flow-docs/docs/guides/migrate-to-v10.md

 ### 1.2 Uncontrolled `defaultNodes` and `defaultEdges`

-The easiest way to get started is to use the `defaultNodes and `defaultEdges` props.
+The easiest way to get started is to use the `defaultNodes` and `defaultEdges` props.
 When you set these props, all actions are handled internally.
-You don't need to add any other handlers to get a fully interactive flow with dragging nodes, removing nodes and edges and connecting nodes:
+You don't need to add any other handlers to get a fully interactive flow with the ability to drag nodes, connect nodes and remove nodes and edges:

 #### New API